On working with Open Data

 “Of course we are transparent, just take whatever you need!”

-Public Open data portals is where people, usually developers (i.e. geeks, coders, or anyone who know their way around a ‘webservice’), come and get open data.
-Portals are importante because the organize, catalog and aggregate information.
-That’s what we have been working on at dados.gov for the past years.
-Dados.gov is the central public open data portal in Portugal.
-It’s challenging work, specially when you are doing it with minimal resources in an emerging (and fast-changing) field.
+Itā€™s challenging work, especially when we are doing it with minimal resources in an emerging (and fast-changing) field.
 The portal was launched in 2011 and took off with around 100 datasets.
 Five years later we are approaching the 800 dataset mark from over 15 different data suppliers across multiple ministries and organizations.

 There are usually two ways of looking at the value of Open Data.
 One is the obvious value of transparency and accountability.
 The other is the economic potential of opening up data free of reuse restrictions (i.e. for commercial purposes).
 Of course they are not mutually exclusive, but at one point the latter became one the main flags of the movement.
-It’s a great carrot for gathering political support.
+Itā€™s a great carrot for gathering political support.
 The problem?
 It takes time to happen.
 So around 2013, 2014, cynics started questioning the value of open data.
 Where were all the trillions promised by the studies on open data economic value?
 The string of exciting and rich startups built on open data?

 Me in Berlin (and a slide that I thought was original but then found someone had already used it)